slainless/digides-prodeskel-client/README.md

 This package should provide browser-compliant client (extending browser's WebSocket) and to-be-added later, advanced client for server-side usage.

+This package is ESM-only.

+IIFE package should be provided soon.

 ## Features

 This package is basically just an extension to base `WebSocket` class, with